reframejs/reframe/helpers/wildcard-api/readme.md

 Our recommandation is to start with a tailored API and when you reallize you develop one (for example with GraphQL) in parallel. and progressively make your clients use more and more the generic API over time to finally remove the tailored API.

+An example is by third parties.
+You have an unlimited amount of clients leaving no choice than to have making tailored API

+But, if your API is consumed by only few clients, then a generic API is just an indirection and Wildcard a superior alternative to RESTful/GraphQL.